-Based on this summarized narrative and susceptibility review for each well, the overall susceptibility ranking for Beech Bottom Water Department indicates a higher susceptibility to the identified potential sources of contamination.
+Based on this summarized narrative and susceptibility review for each well, the overall susceptibility ranking for Ravenswood Municipal indicates a higher susceptibility to the identified potential sources of contamination.
+The presence of PCE in the source water is significant in this susceptibility ranking.
 For this susceptibility analysis, the State combined the inventory results with other relevant information to decide how likely a water supply may become contaminated by the identified potential sources of contamination.
 This step makes the assessments useful for communities, since it provides information that local decision-makers use to prioritize approaches for protecting the drinking water supply.
 It does not mean that these wells are currently contaminated or that these wells are going to be contaminated in the near future, but the potential does exist.

 An aquifer protection management program should be developed for the well.
 Preferably, the protection plan should be developed for the entire SWPA with the cooperation of neighboring towns, county, and state agencies.
 It is recommended that protection and management efforts should focus on obtaining additional information on the sources present to evaluate their risk.
-Beech Bottom Water Department may want to consider the following:
+Ravenswood Municipal may want to consider the following: